CMX-9/Team5-Mobile_Grasping_Robot/README.md

 In the future, we may could employ advanced target detection algorithms (e.g., **YOLOv8**, **Mask R-CNN**) for multi-target real-time detection.
 Semantic analysis of the environment can help distinguish dynamic and static objects, ensuring detection reliability in complex scenarios.

+Additionally, the following aspects need to be considered during the design phase and will be continuously improved during implementation:
+- Design metrics to evaluate the efficiency and robustness of the software system.
+- Analyze potential risks and corresponding mitigation strategies.
+- Analyze potential failures (e.g., recognition failures, navigation path interruptions, grasping deviations).
+- Design corresponding error detection and recovery mechanisms:
+  - Timeout retry mechanisms.
+  - Error logging and analysis.

 ---

 ## 5. Contact